gsergey418/akademi/README.md

 Data published to the DHT successfully.
 KeyID: JBSWY3DPFQQFO33SNRSCDWRZUPXF422L.
 ```

-You can also run a regular akademi node from a docker image.
+You can also run a regular Akademi node from a docker image.

 ```
 $ make docker